ponylang/ponylang-website/content/blog/last-week-in-pony-02042018.md

 - A new JSON parser for Pony has been announced on reddit: https://github.com/Krognol/ponyjson

+- [PR #2439](https://github.com/ponylang/ponyc/pull/2439) for embedding source code listings into generated documentation has been merged to master.
+With this change, we now own a new theme for mkdocs, [mkdocs-ponylang](https://github.com/mfelsche/ponylang-mkdocs-theme).
+We needed this to make the necessary changes for [PR #2439](https://github.com/ponylang/ponyc/pull/2439) but we are far from happy with its current state (visually and code-wise).
+We want to reach out to you folks for help on this project.
+In case you are interested, please drop us a line via IRC on `#ponylang` on freenode or the [Pony mailing list](https://pony.groups.io/g/user/).
+Any help is much appreciated!

 ## Pony Development Sync

 Another Sync call took place on Wednesday January 31, 2018.
 Check out the [recorded audio](https://pony.groups.io/g/dev/files/Pony%20Sync/2018_01_31).